dptools/dplocate/README.md

 ## Requirements
 - The Input to this module is the Output of dplocate1-preprocess.
-  The input data is saved as an unencrypted `dash.mat` file.
+  The input data is saved as an unencrypted `dash.mat.lock` file.

 - The Data has the following format:
     - Epoch data from row 1 with the following columns: